Wildhoney/Leaflet.FreeDraw/README.md

 Once you have received the latitude and longitude values the next step would likely be to perform any necessary geospatial queries, and then render the relevant markers onto the map &ndash; for this you *could* use `L.Marker` and the native `addTo` method for [placing markers](http://leafletjs.com/reference-1.0.2.html#marker) on the map &ndash; however the important take-away is that `FreeDraw` doesn't concern itself with marker placement, as this is sufficiently covered by Leaflet.

-Another event that `FreeDraw` fires is `mode` which is invoked each and every time the mode has been modified.
+### Modes

-By default the mode is `ALL` which means all actions can be performed on the `FreeDraw` layer &mdash; create, edit, delete, and append &mdash; you're able to modify the mode at any time by using the `setMode` method, or upon instantiation by passing an object as the first argument.
+By default the mode is `ALL` which means all actions can be performed on the `FreeDraw` layer &mdash; create, edit, delete, and append &mdash; you're able to modify the mode at any time by using the `mode` method, or upon instantiation by passing an object as the first argument.

 ```javascript
 import L from 'leaflet';